Get in contact with Master Builder ACT using the form or any of the contact details below.

 Task Hazards Controls

-Should you require assistance with your WHS systems please contact the Workplace Relations Team.
+Need help with your WHS systems?
+Please contact the Workplace Relations Team.

 📞(02) 6175 5900